AleksandarHaber/Model-Predictive-Control-Implementation-in-Python-1/README.md

 International Public License (CC BY-NC-ND 4.0.)"

 Brief explanation of the license (read the complete license):
-Attribution (BY): You must give appropriate credit and reference to the creator and code (citation), provide a link to the license and link to the code, and indicate if changes were made.
+Attribution (BY): You must give appropriate credit and reference to the creator and code (citation).
+You need to provide a link to the license and link to the code files.

 NonCommercial (NC): You may not use the material for commercial purposes.

 NoDerivatives (ND): You cannot remix, transform, or build upon the material, meaning you can only share the original work without any adaptations.